horihiro/Azure-portal-plus-ChromeExtension/README.md

 .appls-resource-count-000 > div {background-color: rgba(223,223,223,0.7);}
 ```

-And the style can be overwritten by the CSS handling extensions (i.e. Stylus etc.)
+And you can change the style by using the CSS manipulating extensions (i.e. Stylus etc.)

 # Try this